 Kravata Tie Shop

 Did you know the tie was invented in Zagreb?
 In the 17th century Croatian solders used to tie elegant scarves around their necks, which later evolved into the necktie as we know it today.
 I’m typically not one to buy ties as a souvenir for my husband, but buying one custom made, in the location they were first invented, makes for a pretty cool story and an awesome gift.
 Hubby is now the proud owner of an authentic lavender and blue custom-made Croatian tie.

 Though my time in Zagreb was too short to do all I wanted to, I did get to see some of the sights (both in rain and shine).
-If you have time, and want to explore the city further, my friend Marcy Gordon explains her idea of two perfect days in Zagreb, full of excellent recommendations.
 I already want to start planning my return visit!